-During the year, the Group's revenue decreased from \$324.5 million in FY2014 to \$269.9 million in FY2015.
-Revenue from retail and trading of pre-owned jewellery and gold decreased by \$57.5 million while revenue from pawnbroking remained relatively stable.
-Moneylending contributed \$2.7 million to the Group's revenue in FY2015.
+During the year, the Group's revenue declined from \$269.9 million in FY2015 to \$253.3 million in FY2016.
+Revenue from retail and trading of pre-owned jewellery and gold business decreased by \$23.6 million while revenue from pawnbroking increased by \$1.9 million.
+Revenue contribution from the moneylending business increased by \$5.0 million in FY2016.

-Consequently, our overall gross profit increased by \$2.8 million in FY2015 compared with the same period in FY2014.
-Gross profit margin improved from 7.7% in FY2014 to 10.3% in FY2015 due to the higher revenue mix from the pawnbroking and moneylending businesses.
+Consequently, the Group's overall gross profit increased by \$8.2 million in FY2016 compared with the same period in FY2015.
+Gross profit margin improved from 10.3% in FY2015 to 14.2% in FY2016 due to the higher revenue mix from the pawnbroking and moneylending business.

-Administrative expenses increased from \$15.1 million in FY2014 to \$16.7 million in FY2015 mainly due to the increase in employee benefits expense of \$1.1 million, rental expenses of \$0.2 million and depreciation expenses of \$0.3 million.
+Administrative expenses increased from \$16.7 million in FY2015 to \$18.9 million in FY2016 mainly due to the increase in employee benefits expense of \$1.3 million, rental expenses of \$0.1 million, depreciation expenses of \$0.3 million and legal and professional fees of \$0.1 million.
 The increase in employee benefits expense was due to the increase in headcount and salary adjustments.
-Rental expenses increased mainly due to the inclusion of the new outlets with leases commencing in the second half of FY2015 as well as revision in rental rates upon renewal of leases.